M0Data/Furniture-sales-and-revenue-analysis/README.md

 ---

 ## **Author**
-This project was created by **Joel Babatunde**.
+This project was created by **Moyin Odumewu**.
 For feedback, suggestions, or collaboration, feel free to reach out!

 ---